salmanb/Kubernetes-HA-on-baremetal/README.md

 If the master reports as NotReady, run kubectl describe node kub01 and look at the ‘Conditions’ section to see if any errors are reported.
 If you see anything about cni not configure, or network not configured, then check and verify that your flannel (or whatever else you chose to use) apply succeeded.
 For other erros, try google, or the k8s slack channel.

-Before we go further, we need to make once change to the kube-apiserver manifest.
+Before we go further, we need to make one change to the kube-apiserver manifest.
 In order to do, we need stop services first.
 ```
 sudo systemctl stop kubelet docker
 sudo systemctl status kubelet docker